-Nidaros Cathedral has reopened its doors, the pilgrim route is marked and ready for shorter or longer trips this summer and much of the service along the route is in place.
-Please note that many accommodations only accept pre-booking.
+We are now heading towards the end of the season, but the pilgrim route is still marked and ready for shorter or longer trips and much of the service offered along the route is still in place.
+Please note that many accommodations only accept pre-booked arrivals.

 We will continue to prevent the spread of infection, and the Norwegian Institute of Public Health's (FHI) guidelines for infection control are used as a basis for both hikers and those who offer services along the trail.
 Based on, among other things, the advice from FHI, the National Pilgrim Center and the regional centers have prepared an infection control guide for our partners.